avo-hq/docs.avohq.io/docs/2.0/installation.md

 1. Run `bin/rails generate avo:install` to generate the initializer and add Avo to the `routes.rb` file.
 1. [Generate an Avo Resource](resources)

+This will mount the app under `/avo` path. visit that link to see the result.

 ## Next steps

 Please follow the next steps to ensure your app is secured and you have access to all the features you need.